tanhata/tanhata/README.md

 I'm a **multifaceted technologist** with a background in **design, data science, and machine learning**.
 My work bridges **creativity, data, and innovation**, focusing on solving complex challenges with multidisciplinary approaches.

 ## 💡 What I Do
-- 🌍 **Climate Resilience**: Leveraging data and AI to create tools that support sustainable urban systems and equitable development.
+🌍 Climate Resilience: Applying data and AI to develop insights and tools that support sustainable urban systems and equitable development.
-- 🎨 **Creative AI Tools**: Designing **ML-based tools for designers**, empowering creativity through technology.
+🎨 Creative AI Tools: Leveraging machine learning to design AI-driven tools that enhance creative processes and empower designers.
-- 🛠️ **Simulation & Prototyping**: Developing solutions to simulate products and systems before real-world implementation, ensuring efficiency and impact.
+🛠️ Simulation & Prototyping: Using data science and AI to model and simulate systems, providing valuable insights before real-world application.

 ## 💼 My Journey
 I’m trained in **design, architecture, and data science/machine learning**, and I thrive on using my **multidisciplinary background** to approach problems from fresh perspectives.
 Whether it's optimizing processes, building AI solutions, or improving decision-making, I’m passionate about creating products that are **data-driven and impactful**.